 As part of its campaign, the charity had contacted the Blavatnik Family Foundation, which had agreed to donate half the money, and subsequently named the collection the Blavatnik Honresfield Library.

-The charity said that it had carried out due diligence on all large donations.
+The charity reportedly told the complainant that it had carried out due diligence on all large donations.
 When the complainant asked for more information on these checks, they received no reply, which led to the complainant contacting the regulator.

-After investigating, the Fundraising Regulator found that while the charity was unable to provide any note or record of the due diligence performed before accepting the donation, this failure did not constitute a code breach due to the highly public nature of the donation.
+After investigating, the Fundraising Regulator found that the charity could explain the due diligence steps it had taken, including forming a committee to review the donation, but it was unable to provide any note or record of the due diligence performed before accepting the donation.

 However, the regulator did identify one breach of the code by the charity, as it uncovered that the charity had no complaints policy.

-The charity said this was because it had no staff resources and no permanent employees, relying largely on volunteers, and does not often carry out fundraising.
+The charity said this was because it had no staff resources and no permanent employees, relying largely on volunteers, and did not often carry out fundraising.

-The Friends of the Nation’s Libraries has since set up an ethics committee to review any donations worth more than £20,000, the regulator said.
+The Friends of the Nation’s Libraries has since set up an ethics committee to review any donations worth more than £20,000, the regulator said, and it has put an appropriate complaints policy in place.

 The Friends of the Nation’s Libraries has been contacted for comment.